nikhilcse0427/DoctorAppointment/README.md

 ## 🚀 Features

 ### ✅ User Authentication
 - Secure login and registration for patients.
+I have used firebase for authenticationand  data will be stored at firebase database.

 ### ✅ Doctor Listing & Details
-- Browse doctors by specialization, experience, and fees.
+- Browse doctors by specialization or domain of specialist.This is done by using filter method of Reactjs.

 ### ✅ Appointment Booking
-- Select a doctor, date, and time for appointments.
+- Select a doctor, date, and time for  booking appointments then on clicking on click here link it will redirect user to payment page.

 ### ✅ Payment Integration
 - Users can pay fees using UPI via QR code.